 Ever seen a random video online and wondered, “Did this really happen?”

-While manipulating photos—or commonly termed as “photoshopped”—are one of the most common and slightly easy things to do through the available apps, manipulating videos to make them more interesting takes time and skill.
+While manipulating photos using a photo editor—or commonly termed as “photoshopped”—are one of the most common and slightly easy things to do through the available apps, manipulating videos to make them more interesting takes time and skill.
 Through the advancements of technology, specifically in the applications of artificial intelligence (AI), manipulating every media on the internet seems as easy as a few clicks through the available apps.

 Swapping faces and voices have been an ongoing trend in social media, mainly for entertainment purposes.
 There is fun in seeing manipulated photos and fake videos of families with faces swapped with each other, or pretending to be a famous personality while acting out in front of a camera.